Tim Urban: After Idol

 Urban went on a media tour on local FOX affiliates, in addition to planned appearances on The Ellen DeGeneres Show, the Late Show with David Letterman, and The Wendy Williams Show.
 He visited the If I Can Dream house.
-He was a part of the American Idols LIVE!
+He was a part of the American Idols Live!
 Tour 2010 from July 1 to August 31, where he sang "Better Days" and "Viva la Vida".
 He confirmed on MySpace that he would release an EP.
 Next, he performed a live show during the half-time football game Duncanville High School vs Garland High School, wearing a Duncanville jersey.
 He was given the key to the city of Duncanville, Texas by the mayor and his own day "September 3" in his home town, Duncanville.

 On November 8, 2010, Urban began releasing a song a day to iTunes from his debut EP Heart of Me.
 On November 7, 2010, in a live chat with the web site AiNow.org, he said he would be moving to California during the week of November 7, 2010, to work on his acting career and music.
 He planned to book TV appearances to promote his album there.
 His first single, "Heart of Me", was released online November 7, 2010, and to iTunes on November 8, 2010.
 In the next few days (in order) "Wheels Touch Down", "You and I", "P.S.", "Lullaby", and "Blur" were put up on iTunes.

 On May 1, 2012, Urban released his first single, "Someday", from his debut album due for a 2012 release as a temporary free download and released the music video for the single in May 2012.
 He ran a Kickstarter campaign to raise money to record and release two new songs, "Perfectly You" and "Tears for Hallelujah."
 The songs were to be released in early 2014.
 In 2014, he released his second EP, New York Sessions.

+Urban is a YouTube personality representing golf manufacturer Takomo, known for appearing in golf-themed collaborative videos on YouTube with creators such as Luke Kwon, Taco Golf, Wesley Bryan, and Sam Heung-Min.
+His nickname is "Takomo Tim" in these videos.
+His appearances include challenge and match-style content alongside other golf influencers, where participants compete or engage in entertaining formats centered on golf skills and friendly competition.